Location: Minneapolis, Powderhorn Park, East 35th Street and 15th Avenue South

 Fishing pier: Yes

 Comments: Powderhorn Lake is a favored destination for shore or pier fishing for Bluegills, Largemouth Bass and Black Bullheads.
 The lake is stocked annually with Channel Catfish.
-If fishing along the shore, be careful not to trample the recently restored habitat along the water's edge.
+If fishing along the shore, be careful not to trample the restored habitat along the water's edge.
 These plants provide habitat for wildlife while also filtering nutrients and runoff.

 2007 Lake Survey Results: An invasive plant, Brazilian elodea, new to Minnesota water was discovered in Powderhorn Lake.
 The plant is native to South America.
 Brazilian elodea can cause problems like those caused by other invasive aquatic plants like Eurasian water milfoil.
 Though no one can say for sure how the plant reached the lake, it is suspected someone may have dumped the contents of an aquarium, including the Brazilian elodea, into the lake.
 Goldfish, which are also widely sold in the aquarium trade and are not native to Minnesota, previously have been seen in the lake.